The Quare Fellow

 The Quare Fellow is Brendan Behan's first play, first produced in 1954.
-The title is taken from a Hiberno-English pronunciation of queer.
+The title is taken from a Hiberno-English pronunciation of queer (without the homosexual connotation).

 Plot

 The play is set in Mountjoy Prison, Dublin.
 The anti-hero of the play, The Quare Fellow, is never seen or heard; he functions as the play's central conceit.
 He is a man condemned to die on the following day, for killing his brother.
 It revolts his fellow inmates far less than that of The Other Fellow, a very camp, almost Wildean, homosexual man.